-XP4850EH features a hassle-free electric start which makes the task of starting this generator way less gruesome.
+XP4850EH features a hassle-free push-button electric start, which makes the task of starting this portable generator way less gruesome.

-The control panel features a variety of outlets: 2 x 120V household GFCI outlets and 1 x 120V/240V 30 amp twist lock outlet.
+The control panel features several power outlets: 2 x 120V household GFCI outlets and 1 x 120V/240V 30 amp twist lock outlet.

-A voltmeter is a really handy feature which helps visualize the total power consumption at any time.
+A voltmeter is a convenient feature that helps visualize the total power consumption at any time.

-It comes in with handy casing made of strong durable tubes for structural reinforcing and added protection from weather elements.
+It comes in a handy casing of strong, durable tubes for structural reinforcing and added protection from weather elements.

 How to Choose the Best Portable Generator – the Buyer’s Guide